-The Garden Route National Park is home to over 280 species of birds.
+The Garden Route National Park, consisting of the Wilderness, Nature's Valley and Tsitsikamma, is home to over 280 species of birds.

 Cape Town's surrounding areas offer great opportunities to explore the treasures of the Western Cape.
 The regions east and west match the Mother City for attractions, scenic beauty and adventure, and outside Cape Town you'll meet the down to earth version of everything South Africa.

 The areas surrounding Cape Town stretch to the West Coast, the Overberg, the Garden Route and even as far as Oudtshoorn.

 On the West Coast, walk in the path of the early Khoisan, whose signature may be found in hundreds of rock paintings, particularly in the rugged Cederberg.

 At the West Coast Fossil Park, a 90-minute drive from Cape Town, there's a rich find of animal fossils, even three-toed horses, would you believe!
 Visit Paternoster for a classic fishermen's village retreat, and Yzerfontein for an endless, unexploited stretch of beach.